droctothorpe/ghadoc/README.md

-GitHub Actions Documentation Generator (`gha-docs`) is a CLI and [pre-commit](https://pre-commit.com/) hook that automatically generates a markdown table summarizing the GitHub Action workflows of a repository.
+GitHub Actions Documentation Generator (`gha-docs`) is a CLI and [pre-commit](https://pre-commit.com/) hook that automatically generates a markdown table summarizing the GitHub Actions workflows of a repository.

-The resulting markdown tablelooks like this:
+The resulting markdown table looks like this:

 ---